Honest Wellness Core Cat Food Review

 I am not a veterinarian and I recommend seeking the advice of a vet for any further questions.
 This article is not intended as a replacement for medical advice.

-Wellness Core offer a range of dry and wet cat foods.
+Wellness offer a range of dry and wet cat foods.

-Below is a table of cat foods we’ve reviewed and our grade based on testing.
+Below is a table of cat foods in this range, with links to products we’ve reviewed:

-Tiny TastersYes8/10Wet (pate)Wet pate in easy serve pouches
+Core Tiny Tasters8/10Wet (pate)Wet pate in easy serve pouches

 1. Wellness Core Grain-Free Indoor Dry Cat Food Review